AtmolanderMimi/basm/book/src/built-in-instructions.md

 Seeing this chart you might be a little confused due to how arguments in the `Arguments` column are formatted.
 *If confusion lasts for more than eight hours contact a doctor (or continue reading)*.

-Of course, there is a reason why arguments are denoted diffently, it's because they don't have the same expected type!
+Of course, there is a reason why arguments are denoted differently, it's because they don't have the same expected type!
 Each value in basm source code is typed and totally static, meaning that values within the source code can't get mutated at runtime.
 Only the value of cells in the tape can be mutated during execution.